CapacitorSet/box-js/README.md

  * `urls.json`, a list of URLs contacted;
  * `active_urls.json`, a list of URLs that seem to drop active malware;
  * `resources.json`, the ADODB streams (i.e. the files that the script wrote to disk) with file types and hashes.

+ You can analyze these by yourself, or you can automatically submit them to Malwr, VirusTotal or a Cuckoo sandbox: for more information, run `box-export --help`.

 ## Batch usage